paul-ollis/vim-vpe/docs/api/api.vpe.rst

 .. py:function:: dot_vim_dir() -> str

-    Return the path to the ~/.vim directory or its equivalent.
+    Provide the likely path to the ~/.vim directory or its equivalent.

-    **Return value**

-    .. container:: returnvalue itemdetails

-        This returns the first directory in the runtimepath option.
+    What this does in practice is return the first directory in the :vim:`'runtimepath'` option.
+Since some users might modify the runtimepath in unpredictable ways, this function should probably be avoided in plugins that you wish to publish.

 .. rubric:: echo_msg